alanrogers/agar22/docs/index.md

 * [Colin Brand](https://colinmbrand.weebly.com) is a postdoc in the [Capra Lab](https://http://www.capralab.org) at UCSF.
-His current research focuses on understanding evolutionary processes, particularly adaptation and introgression, in humans and non-human primates.
-He also studies variation in the behavior and ecology of non-human primates.
-Finally, He's interested in the care, health, and management of zoo-housed primates and other taxa.
+His current research focuses on characterizing adaptation and introgression in non-human primates and predicting phenotypes from genomic data in archaic hominins.

 * [Ainash Childebayeva](https://sph.umich.edu/stories/2020posts/ainash-childebayeva.html)
   is in the Dept of Archaeogenetics, in the